Skip to content

 Purpose

-As described in the main Manual Testing topic, sometimes it is not possible to automate the testing of a specific application, however Rapise is also a powerful manual testing tool that lets you execute manual test cases stored in SpiraTest.
+As described in the main Manual Testing topic, it is sometimes not possible to automate the testing of a specific application.
+However, Rapise is also a powerful manual testing tool that allows you to execute manual test cases stored in SpiraTest.

-The advantage of using Rapise to execute the manual tests (instead of just using SpiraTest itself) is that Rapise can display the execution window as a small minimizable dialog box that gets rid of the need to have two screens (one to display the test and one to test the application).
-Also Rapise provides superior image manipulation tools over those available in a web application.
+The advantage of using Rapise to execute manual tests (instead of simply using SpiraTest itself) is that Rapise can display the execution window as a small, minimizable dialog box, which eliminates the need for two screens (one for the test and one for the application).
+Additionally, Rapise provides superior image manipulation tools compared to those available in a web application.

 Step 1 - Open the Manual Test

-Using the MS-Paint example manual test that we created previously, open up the test in Rapise.
-Click on the Tools > Manual Steps menu and you should see the list of test steps:
+Using the MS-Paint example manual test that you created previously, open the test in Rapise.
+Click the Tools > Manual Steps menu, and you should see the list of test steps:

 manual_recording_7

-Now that we have the test opened, we can start the playback.
+Now that the test is open, you can start the playback.

 Step 2 - Executing the Manual Test

-Choose the Release from the list of those available in the project:
+Choose the Release from the list available in the project:

 manual_playback_1

-Then click on the Execute icon to start manual test execution.
-That will bring up the manual playback screen:
+Then click the Execute icon to start manual test execution.
+This will display the manual playback screen:

 manual_playback_2

-Once you get to Step 6, we shall pretend that MS Paint failed to display the text correctly.
-Enter in the Actual Result a message to that effect:
+Once you get to Step 6, you will simulate that MS Paint failed to display the text correctly.
+In the Actual Result field, enter a message to that effect:

 manual_playback_3